 2. Chest radiographs: In patients with complete transposition after the atrial switch operation, radiographs shows a narrow vascular pedicle with a cardiac silhouette that is somewhat oblong.
 Following the arterial switch, radiographs are usually normal (with the exception of evidence of previous sternotomy).
 In patients with CCTGA, radiographs usually show evidence of cardiomegaly.
 There is an abnormal contour to the left heart border, which reflects the left-sided ascending aorta.

-3. Echocardiography: In patients with the atrial switch operation, echocardiography is used to assess the size and function of the systemic right ventricle as well as the degree of systemic atrioventricular valve regurgitation.
-Baffle obstruction or leak can be assessed by echocardiography.
-In patients with the arterial switch operation, echocardiography may be entirely normal.
+3. Echocardiography: In patients after the atrial switch operation, echocardiography is used to assess the size and function of the systemic right ventricle as well as the degree of systemic atrioventricular valve regurgitation.
+Baffle obstruction or leak can be assessed by echocardiography with or without the use of IV agitated bubble contrast.
+In patients after the arterial switch operation, echocardiography may be entirely normal.
 However, the assessment of aortic stenosis or regurgitation as well as aortic dimensions are important.
 Similarly, the degree of pulmonary stenosis and pulmonary regurgitation should be documented.
-In patients with the Rastelli operation, the main echocardiographic index is the degree and progression of conduit stenosis or regurgitation.
-In patients with CCTGA, echocardiography provides the size and function of the systemic ventricle; these patients will have more important degrees of systemic atrioventricular valve regurgitation and echocardiography can provide information with regards to its severity and progression when compared to previous studies.
+In patients after Rastelli operation, the main echocardiographic index is the degree and progression of conduit stenosis or regurgitation.
+In patients with CCTGA, echocardiography provides the size and function of the systemic ventricle; these patients will have more important degrees of systemic atrioventricular valve regurgitation and echocardiography can provide information with regards to its severity and progression when compared with previous studies.

-1. Complete TGA: There are three major operative procedures for the patients with complete transposition:
+1. Complete TGA: There are 3 major operative procedures for patients with complete transposition:

 1) Atrial switch operation: Two similar operations (Mustard and Senning procedures).
 The goal of both operations is to redirect blood at the atrial level to provide physiologic correction.
 Hence, the systemic venous return is directed via the atrial baffle through the mitral valve to the subpulmonic left ventricle, and the pulmonary venous flow is redirected through the tricuspid valve to the systemic right ventricle.